 No. In New Jersey, driving while intoxicated is considered a traffic offense – not a criminal offense.
 Only criminal arrests or convictions can be expunged in New Jersey.
 As such, it is not possible to expunge records relating to driving while intoxicated.
 Motor vehicle violations remain on your driver’s abstract.

 Yes.
 As illustrated by the above example, expungement laws change.
 If your record is not eligible for expungement now, check again periodically as the laws regarding expungement may have changed.

 In addition, you may want to consider apply for a Certificate of Rehabilitation.
-Certificates of Rehabilitation are usually sought by individuals that have been denied a professional license due their criminal history.
+Certificates of Rehabilitation are usually sought by individuals that have been denied a professional license or some type of state licesning due their criminal history.
 Certificates of Rehabilitation are presumptive evidence of rehabilitation.
 This means that if you are granted a Certificate of Rehabilitation under N.J.S.A.
 2A:168A-1, then the applicable New Jersey licensing authority will usually be prohibited from denying you a license based solely on your criminal conviction.
-It should also be kept in mind that Certificates of Rehabilitation are not only available to individuals with professional licenses, however.
-Individuals who do not have professional licenses, but available to individuals with professional licenses, however.
-Individuals who do not have professional licenses, but e of Rehabilitation.
-Indeed, CORs can often times prove very useful in demonstrating rehabilitation to potential employers.
-Unlike with licensing authorities for professional licenses, however, private employers are free to afford as much or as little weight as they want to CORs.
+It should also be kept in mind that Certificates of Rehabilitation are not only available to individuals with professional licenses, but also for Taxi Licenses, Commercial Drivers Licenses and Hazardous Waste Endorsements, Liquor Serving Licenses, Contractors Licenses, and generally any licenses or permits issued by any State or local governmental agency.
 Click here to read more about Certificates of Rehabilitation.